-Music Matterz is a mother/son family owned, veteran owned, music therapy practice that specializes in neurologic music therapy.
+Music Matterz Inc. is a mother/son family owned, veteran owned, music therapy practice that specializes in neurologic music therapy.
 It is our goal to bring music into the lives of all who will benefit.

 We service Los Angeles & Ventura Counties, and offer national Telehealth services, house visits, and in-person appointments at our office location in Thousand Oaks.